skoolkid/skoolkit/sphinx/source/man/bin2sna.py.rst

 DESCRIPTION
 ===========
 ``bin2sna.py`` converts a binary (raw memory) file into a Z80 snapshot.
-If 'file.z80' is not given, it defaults to the name of the input file with '.bin' replaced by '.z80'.
+'file.bin' may be a regular file, or '-' for standard input.
+If 'file.z80' is not given, it defaults to the name of the input file with '.bin' replaced by '.z80', or 'program.z80' if reading from standard input.

 OPTIONS
 =======